-Her arm was a blur as she cut open his throat.
+Fluidly, as if rehearsed a thousand times, she cut open his throat.
 Blood burst from the severed arteries, spraying across the room.
 She released him.
-The lifeless, gurgling body dropped to the floor.
+Peter’s lifeless, gurgling body dropped to the floor.
 A mist of blood hung in the air.

 The prisoner looked at Steph then to the body then back to Steph.
 “I don’t understand,” he said.

-“This is not our way,” said the man standing in the doorway.
-He tossed the prisoner’s corpse-monster, limp and inanimate, onto the floor.
+“This is not our way,” said the person standing in the doorway.
+He tossed the corpse creature, limp and inanimate, onto the floor.

-“But… but… but,” he said, unable to comprehend the unfolding situation.
+“I was… I tried… I…,” he blurted.
 He tried scrambling to his feet.
 He tried to back away from her.
 She was a reptile, a coiled snake, spring-loaded, hiding in the dark, waiting to strike.
 He hadn’t seen her hiding, waiting.
 He admired her stealth, her patience, her discipline… her faith.
-He was frozen, half-standing before her.

-“Tourist,” she said, driving the knife slowly into his heart.
-She gave it a sharp twist before pulling it back out.
+She slipped the knife slowly into his heart and twisted it slowly before pulling it back out.
 He dropped to the floor, tears running down his cheeks.

-Steph knelt to wipe the knife clean on the prisoner’s shirt.
+Steph knelt to wipe the knife clean on the man’s shirt.
 The murderous weapon slipped, with a whisper, back into its sheath, at her belt.

 Delicately, she pulled at the little red piece of string, still tied around her little finger.
 The knot came undone.
 She examined it, dangling from her pinching fingertips.
-“I tried,” she said, before dropping it onto the prisoner’s sticky, bloody body.
+“I did for you what I could do,” she said, before dropping it onto the man’s sticky, bloody body.

 Steph pulled the little book from her pocket.
 She looked down at it, lovingly, tracing the symbol embossed on its old leather cover.
 An eye, almond-shaped, with three lines radiating from the top and three lines radiating from the bottom.